-On 14 September 2017 Songa Offshore has been served with DSME's application to the English Court where DSME is seeking permission to appeal the arbitration awards.
+On 14 September 2017 Songa Offshore was served with DSME's application to the English Court where DSME is seeking permission to appeal the arbitration awards.
+The Company considers that DSME's application was made out of time and that it is unlikely that permission to appeal will be granted.
+Assuming that DSME is not granted permission to appeal, then Songa Offshore will seek to recover its legal costs of the arbitration process.
 Songa Offshore is also evaluating to pursue its counterclaims against DSME in respect of the Songa Equinox and Songa Endurance for the aggregate amount of USD 65.8 million, as well as the counterclaims in respect to the Songa Encourage and the Songa Enabler that potentially will be approximately in the same amount.